SAMMISolutions/SAMMISolutions.github.io/extensions/submit.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/easymde/dist/easymde.min.css">
 <script src="https://cdn.jsdelivr.net/npm/easymde/dist/easymde.min.js"></script>

+<div class="alert alert-warning mt-2" role="alert">Extension submission is temporarily down.
+Please reach out SAMMI Dev Team on Discord to manually add an entry for you.</div>

 #### Create an extension
 SAMMI communicates with all its extensions via Bridge.html and its own websocket.\
 Information about how to make your own extension can be found in `SAMMI/Bridge/how to make an extension.txt` file.\